darshanj03/Google-Search-Page-Clone/README.md

 # Google-Search-Page-Clone

-Desktop version of Google Search Page using HTML and CSS.
+A static desktop version of Google Search Page using HTML and CSS.